- Gynecologic Oncology

 Medical School, Columbia University College of Physicians and Surgeons, M.D.
 (2010)

-Phase 2 Multicohort Study to Evaluate the Safety and Efficacy of Novel Treatment Combinations in Patients With Recurrent Ovarian Cancer
+A Study to Evaluate the Efficacy and Safety of Niraparib Novel Treatment Combinations in Participants With Recurrent Ovarian Cancer

 Sentinel lymph node biopsies in endometrial cancer - practice patterns among Gynecologic Oncologists in the United States.